TheRickOlson/APIM_AppGW_Secure/README.md

 ![image](https://user-images.githubusercontent.com/16612216/170125643-570194b2-5424-429d-90a8-85910393e356.png)

+PreRequisites:
+- Generate four self-signed certificates
+  - I used `azure-apim.net` as the private DNS zone name
+  - My four self-signed certificates were for `api`, `management`, `portal` and `scm`
+  - All certs were saved in a `resources` subfolder
+  - TODO: Add reference links

 The VNET is not peered with anything, and we're using self-signed certificates in this POC in order to get it to work.
 For testing, I modified the local hosts file of a test VM, taking the public IP of the Application Gateway and mapping that to the four FQDN's representing the APIM endpoints (portal, management, api and scm).

 As of v1.0 of this, deployment consists of the following steps: